telerik/winforms-docs/controls/scheduler/data-binding/binding-to-business-objects.md

 ---
 title: Binding to Business Objects
-page_title: Binding to Business Objects | RadScheduler
+page_title: Binding to Business Objects - WinForms Scheduler Control
-description: Binding to objects follows the same basic pattern as binding to database tables.
+description: WinForms Scheduler supports binding to objects and it follows the same basic pattern as binding to database tables.
 You must assign a collection of objects to an instance of SchedulerBindingDataSource.
 slug: winforms/scheduler/data-binding/binding-to-business-objects
 tags: binding,to,business,objects
 published: True